 - Before you arrive

-- Register yourself and your family members for the program on e-Enroll
+- Confirm your registration and your family members for the program on your applicant status page.

-Please plan to arrive on Thursday, August 27.
-Our first orientation program will begin on Friday morning, August 28.
-If necessary, someone from Calvin will pick you up from the Gerald R. Ford International Airport or Grand Rapids bus station.
+Please plan to arrive on Sunday, August 22.
+Our first orientation program will begin on the morning of Monday, August 23 at 8 a.m.
+If necessary, someone from Calvin can pick you up from the Gerald R. Ford International Airport or the Grand Rapids bus station.

-Please note that you will need to find your own transportation from Chicago or Detroit to Grand Rapids.
+Please note that you will need to find your own transportation to Grand Rapids if you fly into Chicago or Detroit.
 The most convenient way is by a connecting flight.
-It is not recommended to take a taxi, as it is very expensive.
+It is not recommended to take a taxi as it is very expensive.

-We are sorry, but no on-campus housing is available prior to August 27.
-If you arrive before August 27, you will need to stay at the Prince Conference Center or other accommodations at an additional expense.
+We are sorry, but no on-campus housing is available prior to August 21.
+If you arrive before August 21, you will need to stay at the Prince Conference Center or other accommodations at an additional expense.
 Be sure to make reservations in advance.
-As soon as you know your travel plans, let us know by submitting the travel arrival form.

-All meals are served in Knollcrest Dining Hall and require your International Passport nametag for entrance.
-Meals begin at lunch on Thursday, August 27 and continue through Thursday, September 3.
+All meals are served in Knollcrest Dining Hall.
+Meals begin at breakfast on Sunday, August 22 and continue through Thursday, August 26.